 3 Shapes – types, or kinds, of galaxies: SPIRAL ELLIPTICAL and IRREGULAR

 c.
 Spiral galaxieds are the most common type of galaxy.
 They have a central disk, or core area, of bright stars and flattened arms that extended outward and spiral around the nucleus, making the spiral shape.

-Most galaxies we have found are spiral shaped.
 The center is brighter because there are so many stars, packed in so tightly.
 Spiral galaxies can have just two arms or several.
 The arms can be loose or tightly wound.
 The center disk can be spherical, however, most have an elongated central region called a bar, these are referred to as a barred spiral galaxy.

 d.
 Barred galaxies have a straight bar of stars that run through the center region.